choccydev/midiboard/docs/readme.md

 The rest of the valid fields on the command _depend on the event type defined on the `kind` field_.

-For more information check the [event docs](https://github.com/aordano/midiboard/tree/master/docs/events.md).
+For more information check the [events documentation](https://github.com/aordano/midiboard/tree/master/docs/events.md).

 #### 4.4.1. <a name='Anatomyofacommanddefinition'></a>Anatomy of a command definition